grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 17: JavaScript Objects

-We do a quick look at how the JavaScript language supports the Object-Oriented
+We do a quick look at how the JavaScript language supports the Object-Oriented pattern.

 18: jQuery